ubccpsc/310/README.md

 The course project embodies an experiential learning environment: we have constrained several aspects to mimic the kinds of reasonable constraints you would likely encounter on a real team.
 As with real systems, requirements will seem clear at a high level, but will probably lack some important details.
 Your choices of languages and frameworks have also been fixed.
 It is expected you will _not_ be familiar with these; being able to quickly learn and adapt to different toolsets is a fundamental skill in modern development.
 Finally, our use of [AutoTest](project/AutoTest.md) can be considered a form of acceptance testing, which is an industry norm used to validate that software performs as expected.

-While CPSC 310 will be a challenging course, we hope it will integrate many of the ideas and concepts from your prior courses and help you to learn how to apply them in modern software systems.
+While CPSC 310 will be a challenging course, we hope it will integrate many of the ideas and concepts from your prior courses and help you to learn how to apply them to engineering modern software systems.

+## Video & Supplementary Material

+Videos and practice problems for all course materials will be available through the [edX Software Engineering](https://www.edx.org/course/software-engineering-introduction-ubcx-softeng1x) course.
+You do ***NOT*** need to pay for this, all course materials are available in the free (non-verified)  version of the course.

 ## Contact